toru173/nomi-discord-python/README.md

 # Nomi-Discord-Python

+> [!WARNING]
+> This is the developmental version of this project and often contains untested or non-working components.
+For the stable releases, please visit [@Mya's](https://github.com/myakirimiya/) GitHub repository at [https://github.com/myakirimiya/nomi-discord-python](https://github.com/myakirimiya/nomi-discord-python)

 This project is a way for you to talk to your [Nomi](https://nomi.ai) companions on [Discord](https://discord.com).
 Using this, your Nomi can interact with other Humans and other Nomis on different accounts.
 It's a lot of fun and I hope you enjoy using it as much as I have 🥰

 ## Installation and Use